Ndjoli/SQL-FILM-PROJECT/README.md

 # SQL-FILM-PROJECT
-In this project, I worked with a film company’s database to perform various data analysis tasks using SQL
+In this project, I utilized SQL to analyze a film company's database, aiming to extract meaningful insights from the data stored in relational tables.
+The key tasks performed included identifying the variety of films available and analyzing their replacement cost distribution.Next, I focused on understanding how many films fall within specific replacement cost ranges.
+By grouping the replacement costs into defined intervals, I was able to categorize and count the films within each range.
+This provided a clear overview of the cost distribution, which is valuable for budgeting, pricing strategies, or inventory replacement planning.